lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

     Run the *input.lammps* file using LAMMPS.
-You can speed-up the calculation by using multiple CPU cores:

-..  code-block:: bash

-    mpirun -np 4 lmp -in input.lammps

 ..  container:: justify

-    The distance :math:`\delta_z` between the two walls reduces until it reaches an equilibrium value.
-One can have a look at the data printed by *fix myat1*:
+    As seen from the data printed by *fix myat1*, the distance :math:`\delta_z` between the two walls reduces until it reaches an equilibrium value.

 .. figure:: ../figures/level2/nanosheared-electrolyte/equilibration-light.png
     :alt: Plot showing the distance between the walls as a function of time.